luislima9970/automata-builder/README.md

 ## Project Scope

-This repository currently focuses on the API and domain model.
-The UI is not part of the immediate scope and will be considered only after the automata core is defined and stable.
+This repository currently focuses on the API, automata domain model, and regex compilation pipeline.
+UI development has not started yet and remains outside the current implementation scope.

 ## Status

-- Documentation: complete
-- UML-driven architecture: defined
+- Documentation and architecture diagrams: in progress
-- API foundation: in progress
+- Automata API foundation: in progress
+- Regex tokenizer: implemented
+- Regex interpreter and parser into NFA: in progress
+- NFA-to-DFA conversion: potential future feature
-- UI development: not planned yet
+- UI development: not started